VitexSoftware/Icinga-Editor/README.md

 Sorry
 =====

-  * We support only Icinga 1.x configuration yet ...
+  * We support only Icinga 1.x configuration ( Use https://github.com/Icinga/icingaweb2-module-director for Icinga2 )
   * English translation is under progress.
 But some pages localization is still in CZECH language.

 See in Action